 João now appeared in the opening, looking more disgruntled than usual.
 Poor João — he was not a happy jangadeiro.

 “All this talking,” he groused.
 “How the hell can I sleep?”

 “João,” Mamede called out, giving me a wink, “come up and fish.
 It’s time to fish the line, João.
-It’s time to fish the line.”
+It is time to fish.”

 And there we were, the four of us, one happy family (sort of, kind of).
 I watched them fish for another half hour and nothing was caught.
 Ze had a strike but that was it.
 Feeling like a government inspector on a highway project through the desert (i.e. useless), I said good night and headed below.
-Before stepping into the hold, I took a last look at the twinkling lights of the other jangadas.
+Before stepping into the hold I took a last look at the twinkling lights of the other jangadas.
 The air was perfectly still — no two molecules collided.
 I wondered if it would be the same in the morning.
 Would we be stuck out there for another scorching day?
 Crawling back to my sleeping spot — grinding, grunting, and groaning — I prayed that we would not.

 Next chapter: 3rd Dream